 If deliveries are primarily local, such as food products or similar, the business owner might consider purchasing an appropriately outfitted delivery truck; software like OptimoRoute can help the driver deliver the packages in the most efficient route.
 Alternatively, a local delivery service may be a better option, particularly if the volume of local deliveries is relatively low.
 And, for businesses with special delivery requirements, additional research may be required.

 Social media provides a free avenue for reaching customers directly.
-All business owners should take some time to learn about the various social media options because different sites have different specialties and different user bases.
+All business owners should take some time to learn about the various social media options because different sites have different specialities and different user bases.
 Current military service members should keep in mind the specific rules related to social media use and use platforms responsibly.

 Veteran-Specific Social Media

 Currently, there are several social media platforms dedicated to military service veterans.
 VetFriends has nearly 3 million members and was designed to facilitate connecting service members after separation.
 In addition, VetFriends allows advertising, hosts a membership directory, and offers several membership levels.
 RallyPoint includes additional features, such as a job search platform for recruiting and offers networking opportunities for veterans and family members with similar interests.
 Together We Served isn’t focused as much on networking or business opportunities, but it does facilitate engagement with other veterans, so business owners looking for advice, potential customers, or employees may find it useful.

 The site with the largest user base is Facebook.
 Statista puts the number of active monthly users at 2.7 billion.
 According to SproutSocial, the fastest-growing demographic on Facebook is the 65 years and older crowd, while teen usage has declined.
 Businesses hoping to reach international customers will definitely want to be active on Facebook.
 Facebook also hosts more high-income earners, even more than LinkedIn.
 The best day to post on Facebook appears to be Wednesday, while Sunday is the least effective day.